 Railroad tycoons, also called railroad barons, were the early pioneers of the industry amassing or overseeing the construction of large Class I railroads through the late 19th and early 20th centuries.
 These included names like James Hill, Jay and George Gould, Cornelius Vanderbilt, Edward Harriman, Collis P. Huntington, and others.
-These tycoons, while visionaries who are often credited with helping to create the backbone of our national railroad network were also heavily criticized for being ruthless businessmen that disregarded public safety in the name of profits (this during a time before there were regulatory agencies in place).
+These businessmen, while visionaries who are often credited with helping to create the backbone of our national railroad network were also heavily criticized for being ruthless businessmen that disregarded public safety in the name of profits (this during a time before there were regulatory agencies in place).
 Whether that was true or not it was the perception and resulted in the railroad industry being heavily regulated throughout most of the 20th century.

-One of the first, and best remembered of the railroad tycoons was Cornelius Vanderbilt, also known as the Commodore.
+One of the first, and best remembered of the rail barons was Cornelius Vanderbilt, also known as the Commodore.
 Vanderbilt started out his career in the steamboat business in the 1820s, right around the time the railroad industry was taking off.
 After becoming quite successful in that industry he turned his attention to railroads, eventually taking control of the New York and Harlem Railroad in 1863.
 Vanderbilt had already established himself as a no-nonsense businessman who could be ruthless in getting what he wanted.

 He oversaw significant growth of the NY&H and laid its future foundations as a world-class carrier.
 He immediately changed the railroad’s name to the New York Central & Hudson River Railroad when he merged the original New York Central Railroad with his own Hudson River Railroad.
 Later including the New York & Harlem as well, the NYC&HR now held a commanding presence in New York City and after gaining control of the Lake Shore & Michigan Southern it reached Chicago on a northern route that was virtually flat (late known as the Water Level Route), in comparison to PRR’s main line through the Alleghenies.
 The NYC&HR would go on to become the legendary New York Central System.

 These were just a few of the famed "railroad barons" that helped to shape the country's early railroad systems.
-Most of the railroad tycoons we know so well today lived during the mid-19th century through the first or second decade of the 20th century.
+Most of the barons we know so well today lived during the mid-19th century through the first or second decade of the 20th century.
 During their time they oversaw much of the growth of our national rail network, which consisted of just a few thousand miles in 1840 and exploded to more than 250,000 by 1916 (the peak year for mileage).
 Below is a timeline between those two dates:

 1840: 2,808 Miles